Austrovenus stutchburyi: Body

 Cockles have a soft body which is protected from predation, desiccation and wave movement by a sturdy shell.

 Predators find it difficult to pierce the shell of adult cockles.
 Sea birds drop cockles from high up, smashing their shells, to eat the body, but fish (such as flounder) can't break the shells.
 Younger cockles are more vulnerable to predation because their shells aren't as hard as adult cockles.

 If a cockle lives in the intertidal zone it is protected against desiccation by the shell closing tightly together (the adductor muscles do this).
 A small amount of water is stored inside the shell, keeping the cockles body moist.

 Strong wave action can dislodge cockles.
 The shell prevents damage to the body when it is drifting around in the water.

+Predation and parasites

+Cockles are a major food source for South Island oystercatchers.
+An individual oystercatcher is estimated to eat around 200,000 cockles in a year.
+The flatworm Curtuteria australis is a parasite that infects cockles, demobilising them so that they are more easily eaten by oystercatchers.
+Once the larvae have been ingested by the birds, they lay eggs, which are excreted and consumed by whelks, who in turn are a food source for cockles.

+Lifespan

+If not eaten by birds or humans, Austrovenus stutchburyi can live up to 20 years.

+In a human context

+Cockles are a traditional food source for Māori.
+Historically, cockle beds were managed due to the risk of overharvesting, and rāhui were often placed in areas as a measure to allow cockle populations to recover.
+Cockle shells were traditionally used as tweezers for hair removal.